Sex, Race and Class: Muslim Achievement in Schools (webinar)

-Our panel will be in conversation with Rosemary Campbell-Stephens (MBE veteran educator, leadership consultant, coach and speaker on equity and social justice) and Graham Smith (Managing Director of The EAL Academy).
+Our panel will be in conversation with Rosemary Campbell-Stephens (MBE veteran educator, leadership consultant, coach and speaker on equity and social justice), Rukhsana Yaqoob (former National Strategies Regional Adviser) and Graham Smith (Director of The EAL Academy).

-The presentation section of the Zoom webinar will last 1 hour and and there will be 15 minutes at the end for attendees to ask questions and contribute.
+There will be time at the end for attendees to ask questions and contribute.

 To book your free place, please complete the booking form on this page.
 We will send you a booking confirmation via email and you will receive your link to the Zoom session in advance of the event.